Pre-Listing Inspections for Condos, Homes, & Townhouses

 Advantages of a Pre-Listing Inspection:

-• Digital email and hard copy report with color photos detailing all information and deficiencies of the home.
+- Digital report with color photos detailing all information and deficiencies of the home.

-• Three ring presentation binder with hard copy color report, Home Maintenance Manual, receipt pouch and inspection contract.
+- Three ring presentation binder with Home Maintenance Manual and inspection contract.
 See sample report.

 Disadvantages of a Pre-Listing Inspection: